Model-free Portfolio Theory: A Rough Path Approach: Cover's universal portfolios and their optimality

 \begin{remark} Strictly speaking, Theorems~\ref{thm: Cover's theorem} (which also recovers the version of Cover's theorem established in \cite{Cuchiero2019}) and \ref{thm: Cover's theorem for generalized functionally generated portfolios} do not say that the universal portfolio $\pi^\nu$ performs asymptotically as well as the best retrospectively chosen one; rather, they provide bounds on how large the gap can become as time increases.
-For instance, for classical functionally generated portfolios of form \eqref{eq: canonical function generated portfolio} the gap is $o(\max_{i = 1, \ldots, d} [\mu]^{ii}_T)$, and for functionally controlled portfolios of form \eqref{eq:portfoliogen} the gap is $o((1 + \|\mu\|_{p,[0,T]}^2) \xi_T)$. \end{remark}
+For instance, for classical functionally generated portfolios of the form in \eqref{eq: canonical function generated portfolio} the gap is $o(\max_{i = 1, \ldots, d} [\mu]^{ii}_T)$, and for functionally controlled portfolios of the form in \eqref{eq:portfoliogen} the gap is, e.g.~$o((1 + \|\mu\|_{p,[0,T]}^2) \xi_T)$. \end{remark}